ShadowrunnerLeon/ftrackerd/README.md

 - HashTable.h - functions for working with a hash table.

 ## How to use
-Before using it, you need to create files in /tmp:
+Before using it, you need to setup create_test_files.py
-- ftracker.config
-- ftracker.log

-Next, fill in tracker. config as follows: the first line contains the number of files to track, each subsequent line corresponds to the file name (use an absolute path).
-An example of the config is available in this repository.

 Example of running the program: